Skip to main content

 Mark a quotation as reserved

-Got a quotation that you’re confident is going to proceed?
+Got a quotation that you know is confirmed?
 Mark it as reserved to reserve stock on it.
-Shortages are highlighted as they are on orders, so you can start troubleshooting them straight away.
+Shortages are highlighted as they are on orders, so you can start reviewing them straight away.
+See: Mark a quotation as reserved or provisional

 Enforce stock availability